-Naples is not just a B-list Italian city or a gritty point of departure to Capri or Pompeii.
-It’s the former seat of an entire kingdom that, after Italy’s unification, had its treasury looted and its citizens taxed into submission.
+Naples is far more than a point of transfer to Capri or Pompeii.
+It’s the former seat of Bourbon Kingdom of Naples and Sicily.
 In it’s heyday, only Paris rivaled Naples for sophistication.

 Right now may be the best time to visit Naples since the 1700s, when it was an important stop for artists and writers on the Grand Tour.
 European tourists arrive hourly at the new (and amenity-rich) Capodochino airport.
 The historic center of Naples, a UNESCO World Heritage Centre, has been pedestrianized.
 Devotees of the author Elena Ferrante are traveling to Naples to gain a deeper understanding of the many worlds described in her “Neapolitan Novels” from the shopping district around Piazza dei Martiri to the elegant Vomero.
 This tour includes an optional extra day devoted to seeing the sites described in the Neapolitan Novels.